 - Connections to existing structures

-Farrat’s market leading Structural Thermal Break Plates & Pads (FTB) are high performance thermal insulators, used between horizontal and vertical connections of internal and external elements to prevent thermal or cold bridging.
+Farrat’s market leading Structural Thermal Break Plates & Pads (FTB) are high performance thermal insulators, used between horizontal and vertical connections of internal and external elements to prevent thermal/cold bridging and condensation.

 Should show a fully detailed connection or one communicating the design intent with a supporting specification (NBS or similar).